 NEW: Live availability - see below

 Carpe Novo offers 7-day itineraries through the central and southern atolls of North Male, Ari, Vaavu and South Male, as well as 10/11 day itineraries which explore the far northern atolls of Shaviyani, Haa Dhaalu, Noonu and Raa.
 They combine outstanding dive encounters with incredible above water scenery in one of the most idyllic scuba diving locations on earth.

-The Carpe Novo has 12 rooms onboard, with each offering air-conditioning, private bathrooms and universal electrical plug outlets.
+The Carpe Novo features 11 guest cabins, with each offering air-conditioning, private bathrooms and universal electrical plug outlets.

 Upper Deck Junior Suites

 There are four Upper Deck Junior Suites which have either a king or two super single beds, as well as a desk, two hanging closets, a flat screen TV and large ocean-facing windows.